bebbo203/procedural_tree_generator/readme.md

 ## Usage

 There is a plenty of parameters to decide the shape of a generic tree so, for the command line interface, only a little part of them is editable by the user (while in the main function everything is editable and commented to fine tune the tree).
 Thanks to Yocto, there are two possible format to export the tree and the selection is really easy: just set *-o* path name extension to *.json* or *.obj* .
-With the JSON format the scene is populated with PLY objects.
+With the JSON format the scene is populated with PLY objects.\
+Make sure that the folder in which you want to save already exists.

 ### Single model mode